Experian Expands Global Innovation Centre in Hyderabad

-Experian has expanded its Global Innovation Centre (GIC) in Hyderabad, increasing its focus on technology development and global operations.
-The expansion is part of the company's growth strategy in India.
+Experian has expanded its Global Innovation Centre (GIC) in Hyderabad, reinforcing its focus on innovation, talent development, and global technology leadership.
+This expansion represents a significant step in the company’s growth strategy in India.

 “This expansion strengthens our foundation for the future—enabling us to move faster, think bigger, and solve complex challenges with greater agility.
 As we chart this next growth phase, our focus remains on driving impact through innovation, empowering our teams, and creating meaningful and future-ready solutions.”
 He added.

-The Global Innovation Centre (GIC) operates on a follow-the-sun global delivery model, ensuring continuous, round-the-clock service.
-It drives initiatives in cloud migration, standardized data platforms, process automation, and operational efficiency, improving speed, accuracy, and scalability.
+The Global Innovation Centre (GIC) operates on a “follow-the-sun” global delivery model, ensuring continuous, round-the-clock service.
+It drives key initiatives in cloud migration, standardised data platforms, process automation, and operational excellence, enhancing efficiency, scalability, and accuracy.

-The centre is also focused on adopting emerging technologies, including Generative AI (GenAI), agile methodologies, Development, Security, and Operations (DevSecOps), and Site Reliability Engineering (SRE).
-These advancements support the development of secure and scalable solutions, reinforcing Experian’s global technology operations.
+The centre also plays a significant role in integrating emerging technologies, including; Generative AI (GenAI) for advanced automation and decision-making, Agile methodologies to enhance development efficiency.
+Furthermore, development, Security, and Operations (DevSecOps) for secure and streamlined workflows and Site Reliability Engineering (SRE) to ensure system reliability and performance.

 Vinu Kurien, Site Lead, VP, Experian Technology & Innovation (T&I) said, “The Experian GIC has grown exponentially, reflecting our vision to enhance capabilities and deliver exceptional services to our consumers, clients, and colleagues.
 Leveraging Hyderabad’s engineering and tech talent, the GIC offers a full stack of competencies to provide global support for product and platform solutions, data science and analytics, system architecture, and intelligent automation.
 The new office fosters collaboration, innovation, and creativity, enabling us to deliver transformative solutions.
 This expansion marks a key chapter in our growth and creates more career opportunities for local talent, fostering a thriving professional community.”